KBungei/Image-Classifier/README.md

 I included adding captions and tags to images and functionality to search for image by tag Future versions will include browser's indexeddb functionality

+Currently WebApp works better on desktop
+Click on image to open larger view, use left/right to navigate prev/next images

 WebApp deployed here:
 https://kbungei.github.io/Image-Gallery-WebApp/